danidiaz/aprobar/README.md

 }
 ```

-Trying to make a post with the same name or email will fail, as they must be unique.
+Trying to make anoher POST with the same name or email will fail, as they must be unique.

 To inspect a created user: